 All our services are provided pro bono, without charge.
 Through PEER, public servants can choose to work as “anonymous activists” so that public agencies must confront the message, rather than the messenger.

 The PEER Mission

 PEER protects public employees who protect our environment.
-We are a service organization for environmental and public health professions, land managers, scientists, enforcement officers and other civil servants dedicated to upholding environmental laws and values.
-We work at with current and former federal, state, local and tribal employees.
+We are a service organization for environmental and public health professionals, land managers, scientists, enforcement officers and other civil servants dedicated to upholding environmental laws and values.
+We work with current and former federal, state, local and tribal employees.